tamucybersec/gctf-2020/reversing/root-power/README.md

 $1$OesMIrMe$m3dh/8JZc6k/fz9SW2PrI.:no
 ```

 Turns out the hashed password is simply `no`.
-The feeling that this seemed a
-bit too easy is quickly justified:
+A feeling this seemed a bit too easy is quickly justified:

 ```
 NATIONAL POWER GRID CONTROL SERVER.
 ALL ACCOUNTS EXCEPT ROOT DISABLED.
 ADMINISTRATORS ONLY.